google/badwolf/docs/bql.md

   HAVING ?parent_name < "mary"^^type:text;
 ```

+Last, but not least, the `having` clause supports timestamp comparisons too, such as comparisons
+between `AT` bindings and time literals.
+This is better detailed and exemplified in the section "Specifying
+time bounds" below.

+Remember that you can also compare one binding with another inside the `having` clause, but they
+must be comparable for that: you can compare a `text` binding only with another `text` binding, an `int64`
+binding only with another `int64` binding, and so on.

 ### `LIMIT` keyword

 You could also limit the amount of data you will get back by simply appending